top of page

 IAAHPC Board of Directors

-As a member of the IAAHPC Board, Jessi brings a unique perspective and helps to diversify the board in its leadership of the organization.
-She helps maintain the mission, values, strategies, and major goals/ outcomes for the organization.
+As a member of the IAAHPC Board, Jessi brough a unique perspective and helped to diversify the board in its leadership of the organization.
+She helped maintain the mission, values, strategies, and major goals/ outcomes for the organization.
+After stepping down from the board, Jessi still continues to support the organization in all that they do.

 Upper Peninsula Animal Welfare Shelter Vet Center Planning Committee